 I could go all science geek on you, but I won’t.
 You sit a LOT.
 Me too.
 Whatever your normal activity level is, I encourage you to try and do a bit more.
 I get it, right now it’s freezing outside and every plant is dead as a doornail.
 But do something.
 Even if it is just taking an extra set of stairs or parking further away every time you go to the grocery store.
 Baby steps.

 27. Tackle the BIG stuff before lunch.

-For some of you this may be the opposite of what I’ve just told you.
-I said to listen to your body and do the big stuff when you are most creative.
+For some of you, this may be the opposite of what I’ve just told you.
+I just said that you should listen to your body and do the big stuff when you are most creative.
 BUT, I also want you to be mindful of your overall schedule.
-For me - creativity = morning.
+For me — creativity = morning.
 So I NEED to put the big stuff in before lunch.
 For you, it may mean shifting your schedule, but I would always try to keep that high productivity time first in your work day, whether you start at 7 a.m. or 7 p.m.

 28. Take more breaks.

 Your mind needs breaks.
 Take them.
 Embrace them.
 And then limit them from taking over.
 Maybe you know you can handle a 45 minute sprint, but at the end of each one you get a 5 minute social media binge.
 Totes fine, you just need to make sure you get back to work and you don’t let that break rule you.

 Whoop!
 You just did this awesome huge thing.
 And before you can say, “I’m so awesome I just BLANK!” you are already 10 steps down the, “What do I do next?” road.
 Stop, take a breather, and give yourself a pat on the back.
 You are doing awesome things, so take a minute to notice.

 Only 20% of what you do each day produces 80% of your results.
 So how can you find your ROI?
 Where do you see the biggest bang for your buck?
 Put your focus on what is already working and again, cut out what just isn’t.